ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

-specification has one corresponding requirement specification named as MS-XXXX\_RequirementSpecification.xlsx, which can be found in the Docs\\MS-XXXX folder in the Exchange EWS Protocol Test Suites package together with the technical specification.
+specification has one corresponding requirement specification named as MS-XXXX\_RequirementSpecification.xlsx, which can be found in the Docs\\MS-XXXX folder in the Exchange EWS Protocol Test Suites package with the technical specification.

 The requirements are categorized as normative or informative.
 If the statement of the requirement is required for interoperability, the requirement is normative.
-If the statement of the requirement is clarifying information or high-level introduction, and removal of it does not affect interoperability, the requirement is informative.
+If the statement of the requirement is for a high-level introduction or clarification, and removal of the content does not affect interoperability, the requirement is informative.

 Each requirement applies to a specific scope: server, client, or both.
-If the requirement describes a behavior performed by the responder, the scope of the requirement is server.
-If the requirement describes a behavior performed by the initiator, the scope of the requirement is client.
-If the requirement describes a behavior performed by both initiator and responder, the scope of the requirement is both.
+If the requirement describes a behavior performed by the responder, the scope of the requirement is the server.
+If the requirement describes a behavior performed by the initiator, the scope of the requirement is the client.
+If the requirement describes a behavior performed by both the initiator and responder, the scope of the requirement is for both the client and server.

 The test suites cover normative requirements which describes a behavior performed by the responder.
-For a detailed requirements list and classification, see the MS-XXXX\_RequirementSpecification.xlsx.
+For a detailed requirements list and classification, see MS-XXXX\_RequirementSpecification.xlsx.

 Design considerations
 =====================